 When part 2 comes, that singer (a high-voiced young lady), will sing that line, and also sing ONLY that line.
 She will sing it 3 times total.

-When part 3 comes, that young lady to whom the part is given with sing it through, then repeat it.
+When part 3 comes, that young lady to whom the part is given will sing it through, then repeat it.
 She will only sing it 2 times in all.

 We'll see how this goes!
 I like the idea of the young man's low voice forming a slow bass foundation to the very-much-higher alleluia lines.